Frosthaven/openrgb-plugin-corsair-commander-core/README.md

 # OpenRGB Plugin: Corsair Commander Core

-An [OpenRGB](https://openrgb.org/) plugin for controlling RGB lighting on devices connected to **Corsair Commander Core** controllers — including the Capellix and Capellix XT series AIO liquid CPU coolers.
+An [OpenRGB](https://openrgb.org/) plugin that replaces OpenRGB's implementation of the Corsair Commander Core controllers by including support for the Capellix and Capellix XT series AIO liquid CPU coolers.

 ## Quick Start